Last Updated 6/2019

 TIME FRAME FOR RESERVES

-Books: Generally, the Library needs six weeks’ notice in order to process Reserves materials.
-If books are checked out, they need to be recalled.
-If the Library doesn't own books they will have to be bought; this takes at least a month.
-If the book is in-house, the reserve processing time is within 1-24 hours except on weekends.
+Books: Generally, the Library needs six weeks’ notice to process Reserves materials.
+If the Library doesn't own books, they must be purchased.
+If the book is in-house, the reserve processing time is within 1-24 hours, except on weekends.

 Articles: Faculty must submit their photocopied articles for Reserves to the Library two weeks before the items need to appear on Reserve.